$0.02 EPS Expected for Forterra, Inc. (NASDAQ:FRTA) This Quarter

-Equities research analysts expect that Forterra, Inc. (NASDAQ:FRTA) will post earnings per share of $0.02 for the current quarter, Zacks Investment Research reports.
+Equities research analysts expect that Forterra, Inc. (NASDAQ:FRTA) will announce earnings per share (EPS) of $0.02 for the current fiscal quarter, according to Zacks Investment Research.
 Two analysts have issued estimates for Forterra’s earnings, with estimates ranging from ($0.12) to $0.10.
-Forterra posted earnings of ($0.11) per share during the same quarter last year, which would suggest a positive year-over-year growth rate of 118.2%.
-The company is expected to report its next quarterly earnings results on Wednesday, February 24th.
+Forterra posted earnings of ($0.11) per share during the same quarter last year, which suggests a positive year over year growth rate of 118.2%.
+The firm is expected to announce its next earnings results on Wednesday, February 24th.

-According to Zacks, analysts expect that Forterra will report full-year earnings of $0.64 per share for the current year, with EPS estimates ranging from $0.50 to $0.72.
-For the next financial year, analysts anticipate that the company will report earnings of $1.24 per share, with EPS estimates ranging from $0.98 to $1.69.
-Zacks Investment Research’s earnings per share calculations are a mean average based on a survey of sell-side research analysts that cover Forterra.
+According to Zacks, analysts expect that Forterra will report full year earnings of $0.64 per share for the current financial year, with EPS estimates ranging from $0.50 to $0.72.
+For the next financial year, analysts expect that the business will report earnings of $1.24 per share, with EPS estimates ranging from $0.98 to $1.69.
+Zacks’ EPS calculations are a mean average based on a survey of sell-side analysts that that provide coverage for Forterra.

-Several equities analysts have weighed in on the company.
-BNP Paribas raised Forterra from a “neutral” rating to an “outperform” rating in a report on Wednesday, October 21st.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell initiated coverage on shares of Forterra in a research report on Wednesday, November 25th.
-They issued a “buy” rating and a $22.00 target price for the company.
-The Goldman Sachs Group upgraded shares of Forterra from a “neutral” rating to a “buy” rating and set a $19.00 price target on the stock in a research report on Thursday, November 19th.
-Credit Suisse Group assumed coverage on shares of Forterra in a research report on Monday, December 21st.
-They set a “neutral” rating and a $22.00 price objective for the company.
-Finally, Deutsche Bank Aktiengesellschaft upped their price objective on Forterra from $18.00 to $21.00 and gave the stock a “buy” rating in a research report on Wednesday, November 11th.
-Four analysts have rated the stock with a hold rating and nine have assigned a buy rating to the stock.
-The company currently has an average rating of “Buy” and a consensus target price of $19.80.
+FRTA has been the subject of a number of research reports.
+Deutsche Bank Aktiengesellschaft raised their price target on shares of Forterra from $18.00 to $21.00 and gave the stock a “buy” rating in a report on Wednesday, November 11th.
+The Goldman Sachs Group raised shares of Forterra from a “neutral” rating to a “buy” rating and set a $19.00 price objective on the stock in a research note on Thursday, November 19th.
+BNP Paribas raised shares of Forterra from a “neutral” rating to an “outperform” rating in a research note on Wednesday, October 21st.
+Zacks Investment Research lowered shares of Forterra from a “buy” rating to a “hold” rating in a research note on Tuesday, January 12th.
+Finally, Barclays raised their price objective on shares of Forterra from $15.00 to $18.00 and gave the company an “equal weight” rating in a research note on Friday, December 18th.
+Four investment analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company’s stock.
+The company presently has a consensus rating of “Buy” and a consensus target price of $19.80.

 Forterra, Inc manufactures and sells pipe and precast products the United States, Canada, and Mexico.
 It operates through Drainage Pipe & Products; and Water Pipe & Products segments.
 The company offers concrete drainage pipes used for storm water applications, residential and non-residential site developments, sanitary sewers, low-pressure sewer force mains, tunneled systems, treatment plant piping, and utility tunnels.